Beyond Multiple Choice: Evaluating Steering Vectors for Summarization: Introduction

-\textbf{This paper makes the following contributions:} \begin{enumerate}[leftmargin=1.5em, itemsep=2pt, topsep=0pt, parsep=0pt] \item We apply activation steering to control topical focus, sentiment, toxicity, and readability in adaptive free-form summaries.
-With the exception of toxicity, all text properties can be effectively influenced. \item We evaluate summaries for unwanted side effects on intrinsic and extrinsic text quality, finding that high steering strengths meaningfully degrade overall summary quality. \item We compare activation steering to prompting and their combination, finding that prompting alone offers weaker control but better preserves text quality, while combining methods yields the strongest control and the most favorable efficacy-quality trade-off at moderate steering strengths. \item We release our source code and steering vector training datasets to promote reproducibility and facilitate further research, available at: \href{https://anonymous.4open.science/r/research-project-FE83}{Anonymized Repository}. \end{enumerate}
+A promising fourth strategy is \textit{activation engineering}, which directly modifies model activations during text generation~\cite{Representation_Engineering_Dan_Hendrycks}.
+For example, \textit{difference of means steering vectors}~\cite{Steering_Llama2_via_Contrastive_Activation_Addition} compute a direction in the activation space by taking the mean of activations from examples of a target behavior and subtracting the mean of activations from counter-examples.
+This resulting steering vector can then be added to the model's activations during inference to align outputs with user preferences.
+Although previous research demonstrates the effectiveness of steering methods in multiple-choice settings and simplified toy tasks, their practical effectiveness for free-form generation tasks remains understudied.
+We address this gap by evaluating steering vectors for adaptive summarization on three diverse abstractive summarization datasets covering conversations, news, and scientific articles.
+Through six research questions, we examine the efficacy-quality trade-off and provide actionable guidelines for effective steering. \\ \textbf{Our contributions are:} \begin{enumerate}[leftmargin=1.5em, itemsep=1.5pt, topsep=0pt, parsep=0pt] \item We evaluate steering vectors to control topical focus, sentiment, toxicity, and readability in adaptive free-form summaries on diverse datasets.
+Except for toxicity, all text properties can be effectively induced. \item We evaluate generated summaries for unwanted side effects, finding that high steering strengths consistently induce degenerate repetition and factual hallucinations. \item We compare steering, prompting, and their combination: prompting alone preserves quality but offers weaker control, while the hybrid approach yields the strongest control and most favorable efficacy-quality trade-off at moderate steering strengths. \item We release our code (MIT) and datasets (CC BY-NC 4.0) to support reproducibility.\footnote{\href{https://github.com/JoschkaCBraun/adaptive-steering}{https://github.com/JoschkaCBraun/adaptive-steering}} \end{enumerate}